EU rules on

 Once an FR becomes an SVHC:

-- Article 33 requires informing customers if >0.1% w/w.
+Article 33 requires informing customers if >0.1% w/w.
+SCIP database notification becomes mandatory.
+Future restriction or phase-out becomes more likely.

 The listing of DBDPE is particularly significant because it impacts applications where manufacturers believed they had already transitioned away from earlier restricted BFRs.